 2018-12-06

-ISRAEL/PALESTINE/GEORGIA - This article aims to map the thriving surrogacy business between Israel and Georgia, with particular attention to the role of women in this increasingly global and more lucrative baby business.
+TBILISI - This article aims to map the thriving surrogacy business between Israel and Georgia, with a particular focus on the role of women in this increasingly global and more lucrative baby business.

-Based on fieldwork research conducted in Israel / Palestine (August 2017) and Georgia (May 2018) with the support of the Pascal Decroos Fund, the authors highlight both the Israeli demand side and the Georgian supply side of international surrogacy.
-What's the procedure and how work the financial transactions?
-Why are more and more Israelis opting for a Georgian surrogate and why do more and more Georgian women chose to be surrogate mothers?
+Based on fieldwork conducted in Israel/Palestine (August 2017) and Georgia (May 2018), the authors highlight both the Israeli demand side and the Georgian supply side of international surrogacy.
+What's the process and how do the financial transactions work?
+Why are more Israelis choosing Georgian surrogates and why are more Georgian women choosing surrogacy?

 Team members